 Though something of a punchline for stand-up comics today for various reasons, there was a time when Hallmark really was the place to be for artists.

 When I was hired the company’s founder and visionary, J.C.
 Hall, was still alive (he passed away in 1982) and, though retired, very much an on-site presence and influence.
 George Parker (a really funny and brilliant guy who could scare the crap out of people when he wanted to) was in charge of the Creative Division and, as I understand it, was the one who did away with the dress code for artists (a shirt & tie for men and dresses for women had been required for years), believing it promoted freedom of expression and creativity.
 Other folks in the company who still had to follow a dress code of one sort or another grumbled about the “hippies” while looking at us with a sense of envy.
-I believe Parker changed the table-to-table set up artists had been accustomed to (see the photo above), giving each what was called an AO2 booth, a personal space of about 5’x7′ with 5′ tall walls and room for a drawing table, flat files, shelves, and storage bins.
+I might be wrong, but I believe Parker changed the table-to-table set up artists had been accustomed to (see the photo above) throughout the division, giving each what was called an AO2 booth, a personal space of about 5’x7′ with 5′ tall walls and room for a drawing table, flat files, shelves, and storage bins.
 We were free to decorate it with posters and plants pretty much however we wanted.
 George liked to say that Hallmark hired artists “for $10,000 a year [about $50,000 in today’s dollars] and all the art supplies they can steal.”
 And, boy, did we.
 The best paint, brushes, paper, pens, canvases—you name it, you could get as much as you could ever need or want from the Supply Library (which was overseen by the incredibly bright Glenda Burns).
 There was also an excellent research library, a gigantic photo studio, workshops to learn everything from sandblasting to screen printing to glass blowing, and an excellent employee cafeteria.
 Benefits were wonderful and opportunities seemed endless.
 (George Parker was toppled in 1986 in a coup organized by a handful of his captains that wanted his job: talk about office politics!
 The conspirators didn’t have George’s brains or leadership skills and everything started to go downhill after his departure.
 He became a partner at Andrews McMeel for awhile and helped catapult “The Far Side” and “Calvin and Hobbes” to enormous success before retiring to Florida.
 He died in 2003.)

 Above: If you’ve seen the movie Office Space you’ll know what an AO2 booth sorta looks like.
 And, yes, Hallmark had their Lumberghs, too.

 While I was there hundreds of people worked in the Creative Division as illustrators, designers, calligraphers, typography/graphic artists, art directors, writers, editors, engineers, sculptors, and more; I met and worked with men and women of all races, religions, ethnicities, political leanings, and sexual orientations.
-I worked with conservatives and liberals, the industrious and the lazy, the humble and the arrogant, the puritanical and the promiscuous, the incredibly kind and the decidedly creepy—and more than a few who were 100% bugfuck.
+I worked with conservatives and liberals, the industrious and the lazy, the humble and the arrogant, the puritanical and the promiscuous, the amazingly smart and the surprisingly dim, the incredibly kind and the decidedly creepy—and more than a few who were 100% bugfuck.
 Admittedly, there was terrible nepotism and cronyism and the chosen few got rapid promotions, research trips to Europe, and generous raises whether they were deserving or not while the rest of us (who weren’t “superstars” or toadies) literally did most the work and made the company most the money without much hoopla.
 That’s life in a big corporation.

 People would often get away with saying or doing some incredibly awful things, things that would certainly get them fired in a New York minute everywhere today (and possibly back then, too, if anyone had enough courage to go to Human Resources): there were shocking examples of misogyny and misandry (no gender has a monopoly on hateful behavior).
 I never had any problem calling anyone out, regardless of who they were or what their title was, when they were being insulting or rude or trying to pull stupid crap: it didn’t particularly help my career, in retrospect.

 Canabis, recreational or medicinal, was illegal everywhere—which didn’t stop people from smoking a joint on the way to the office and another in the parking garage at lunch.
 Whether the preference was pot or pills or something else, there was always a small group of associates who were stoned every day.
-Just as there were those who either came in drunk or got plastered at lunch and stayed that way all day: I don’t know how they managed to function (and it caught up to most eventually).
+Just as there were those who either came in drunk or got plastered at lunch and stayed that way: I don’t know how they managed to function (and it caught up to most eventually).
 Writers and editors would routinely disappear afternoons for “off-campus brainstorming,” usually at Kelly’s, a favorite watering hole.

 There were sexcapades (don’t worry, you lusty folks: I won’t tell what I know), affairs, crushes, stalkers, heartaches, and romances (I knew more than one couple who met at Hallmark and eventually married, including Cathy and me).
-And, as with any corporate population of this size, it was inevitable that we lost friends and coworkers to disease, accidents, suicide, and murder (Cathy worked with a woman who was found dead in a basement with her boyfriend, a drug deal gone wrong).
+And, as with any corporate population of this size, it was inevitable that we lost friends and coworkers to disease, accidents, suicide, and murder (Cathy worked with a woman who was found dead in a basement with her boyfriend, a drug deal gone horribly wrong).

 On a happier note, I got to meet and talk to some amazing visiting lecturers like Marshall Arisman, Robert Benton, Art Kane, Gahan Wilson, and Betty White (yep, that Betty White).
 I was inspired by and fortunate enough to becomes friends with absolutely astonishing Hallmark creatives like Mark English, Tim Kirk, Thomas Blackshear, Lainey Koepke, Vern Dufford, Dawn Rivera, Hanh Crow, Susan Sifers, Pat Barnett, Pete Noth, Larry Gusman, Ezra Tucker, Bob Haas, Rick Cusick, and many, many more.